tdilauro/Simplified-wiki/User-Settings-Management-Protocol.md

 Value: The currency in which the fines are owed.
 This MUST be an ISO 4217 currency code, e.g. "USD".

-## `simplified:syncronize_annotations`
+## `simplified:synchronize_annotations`

-Value: A boolean indicating whether or not the user wants their e-reader client to automatically synchronize local annotations with the [[Web Annotation Protocol|https://www.w3.org/TR/annotation-protocol/]] endpoint used by the server.
-A server that provides both the Web Annotation Protocol and the User Settings Management Protocol may use this as a way for users to opt their clients in or out of WAP usage.
+Value: A boolean value.
+If this is set to `true`, it indicates that the user wants their e-reader client, when connected to this server, to automatically synchronize local annotations with the server's [[Web Annotation Protocol|https://www.w3.org/TR/annotation-protocol/]] endpoint.
+If this is set to `false`, the user does not want their e-reader client to automatically synchronize local annotations with the server's WAP endpoint.

+A server that provides both the Web Annotation Protocol and the User Settings Management Protocol may use this as a way for users to opt their clients in or out of WAP.
+If a server provides the User Settings Management Protocol, but not the Web Annotation Protocol, then `simplified:synchronize_annotations` has no meaning.

 Even if this is set to `false`, the client may synchronize local annotations with some _other_ Web Annotation Protocol server, if the user has directed it to do so.